This is 99% Invisible, I’m Roman Mars.

-TD: Todd Deligan of Whoosh supports taking out old, unprofitable dams.
-But a concern for anti-dam activists is that technologies like the salmon cannon could slow down these efforts, or even enable more dams to be built because companies can say, “Well don’t worry about the salmon migration, people have designed solutions to that problem.”
+RM: Todd Deligan of Whoosh supports taking out old, unprofitable dams.
+But a concern for anti-dam activists is that technologies like the salmon cannon could slow down these efforts or even enable more dams to be built because companies can say, “Well don’t worry about the salmon migration, people have designed solutions to that problem.”
 And that’s a worry with wildlife corridors more generally.

 LM: Wildlife corridors cannot be a substitution for preservation of key habitat areas.

 EF: That’s Louise Mozingo again from UC Berkeley.

 LM: The reconnection of fragmented landscapes should not be an excuse to destroy existing really high-quality habitats.
 We have too few of them and we need to preserve the ones that are functioning really well that are supporting large and diverse wildlife populations.